-Members Not to Be Dropped for Pecuniary Reasons. -A member should never be dropped from the church rolls on account of his inability to render financial help to any of the causes of the church.
+Members Not to Be Dropped for Pecuniary Reasons.-A member should never be dropped from the church rolls on account of his inability to render financial help to any of the causes of the church.
 Such a course makes church membership rest on a financial rather than a spiritual basis.
 It is the duty of every member to support the work of the church in a financial way to the very extent of his ability, but he should never be deprived of his membership simply through inability to contribute.

-Disfellowshiping Members on Their Own Request.- Great care should be exercised in dealing with members who request that their own names be dropped from church membership.
-Ample time should be given such members for sober thought and reflection, and every effort made to restore them to a satisfactory experience.
+Disfellowshiping Members on Their Own Request.-Great care should be exercised in dealing with members who request that their own names be dropped from church membership.
+While we recognize the right of an individual to decide whether or not he will belong to the church, ample time should be given such members for sober thought and reflection, and every effort made to restore them to a satisfactory experience.

 Reinstating Disfellowshiped Members.-Persons disfellowshiped from the church should be received again into membership when confession of wrongs committed is made and evidence is given of real repentance, and it is clear that the member will fully submit to church order and discipline.
 Such reinstatement should be in the church from which the member was dismissed.
 No church should at any time receive into membership a person who is under the discipline of another church.
 Such a course condones the offense that another church has disciplined for, and is not in keeping with the spirit of the golden rule.
-If church vows have been broken by the member, rebaptism should precede reinstatement.
+In case of complete apostasy, rebaptism should precede reinstatement.

 Right of Appeal for Reinstatement.-In cases where a church refuses to consider the application of an expelled member for reinstatement, such an individual has a right to appeal to the church for a hearing.
 The church should not neglect or refuse to grant such a hearing.
-If it does, the individual has a right to appeal to the conference committee of the conference in which the church is located, for a hearing.
+If it does, the individual has a right to appeal for a hearing to the conference committee of the conference in which the church is located.
 If, after a full and impartial hearing, the conference committee is satisfied that an injustice is being done a person by the church, the committee may recommend his reinstatement in the church; and if he is refused membership, then the committee may recommend him to membership in some other church.
 On the other hand, if they find good grounds for sustaining the church in refusing to reinstate the member, they will so record in their decision.
 The case then rests with such a decision.

-Reasons for Which Members May Be Disfellowshiped.- To cut off a member from fellowship with the church, which is the body of Christ, is always a very serious matter.
+Reasons for Which Members May Be Disfellowshiped.-To cut off a member from fellowship with the church, which is the body of Christ, is always a very serious matter.
 This is the extreme measure that can be meted out by the church.
 Only after all efforts have been made to turn an erring member from his evil ways, should this means of discipline be used.
+It is advisable to secure the counsel of an ordained minister when such an action is contemplated.
 Members can be disfellowshiped only by a majority vote of those present and voting at any regular Sabbath morning service or any properly called business meeting of the church.